Aardenfell/LC-ModlistInstaller/README.md

 # LC-Modlist-Installer

-This is a Lethal Company modlist installer designed for the *tech savvy* members of the Refugees discord community.
+This is a Lethal Company modlist installer designed for the /tech savvy/ members of the Refugees discord community.

 Note: The executable deletes all plugins inside your plugins folder to ensure nothing old is left behind. **You have been warned.**